 No Contact Orders: In some situations involving allegations or conflict between individuals on campus, a No Contact Order (NCO) may be placed between the individuals.
 This order may restrict movement, communication, third-party contact, or other aspects of campus life for a period of time.
 These will be tailored for each situation and communicated via email to the parties involved.
-They can be administered through the Dean of Students Office, Title IX Coordinator, Security, or Residence Life.
+They can be administered through the Dean of Students Office, Director of Student Activities, Title IX Coordinator, Security, or Residence Life.
 If violations of a No Contact Order are present, the administrator of the NCO will potentially enforce modifications of the NCO or conduct sanctions.

-If a criminal or civil NCO or Retraining Order is in place by law enforcement or court authorities, Simpson will help enforce it to our ability and help students connect with local law enforcement if desired.
+If a criminal or civil NCO or restraining order is in place by law enforcement or court authorities, Simpson will help enforce it to our ability and help students connect with local law enforcement if desired.
 A college sanctioned NCO is separate from a legally binding NCO administered by the court.
 A Simpson NCO has limits beyond the borders of our own campus, but you can obtain both.
+Students with criminal, civil, or restraining orders should notify the Director of Security for additional enforcement.